-The involvement and understanding of the parents and guardians in the school community is a critical aspect to creating a welcoming school for all children.
-Family programs can also be a great way to open dialogue and discussion between parents/guardians and their children.
+The involvement and understanding of the parents and guardians in the school community is critical to creating a welcoming school for all children.
+Family programs are also a great way to open dialogue and discussion between parents/guardians and their children.

 Keys to a successful event: